-4. The days for entering names shall be, for the Examination in Easter or Trinity Term, the fifth Monday and Tuesday before the Encænia; for the Examination in Michaelmas Term, the 10th and 11th days of November; or, if either of these days be a Sunday, then in the place of such Sunday the 12th day of November.

-5. Candidates who have omitted to enter their names during the hours fixed by the Proctors in the days hereby prescribed may do so up to Twelve o'clock at noon on the day before that on which the Examination begins, or if the day before be a Sunday, then up to Twelve o'clock at noon on the Saturday preceding, on payment to the University of Two Guineas in addition to the statutable fee.

-6. The Examiners in the several Schools shall, by arrangement among themselves and with the consent of the Vice-Chancellor, and subject to the provisions hereinbefore made respecting the days of beginning the several parts of the Examination, fix and give public notice of the times and places at which the attendance of Candidates shall be required for examination either in writing or viva voce in each of the Schools respectively; provided that the Examination in the Rudiments of Faith and Religion shall always commence on the fixed day stated above, and that the Examination in the Honour Schools shall begin within fourteen days at most from such fixed day.
+- 4. The days for entering names shall be, for the Examination in Easter or Trinity Term, the fifth Monday and Tuesday before the Encænia; for the Examination in Michaelmas Term, the 10th and 11th days of November; or, if either of these days be a Sunday, then in the place of such Sunday the 12th day of November. - 5.
+Candidates who have omitted to enter their names during the hours fixed by the Proctors in the days hereby prescribed may do so up to Twelve o'clock at noon on the day before that on which the Examination begins, or if the day before be a Sunday, then up to Twelve o'clock at noon on the Saturday preceding, on payment to the University of Two Guineas in addition to the statutable fee. - 6.
+The Examiners in the several Schools shall, by arrangement among themselves and with the consent of the Vice-Chancellor, and subject to the provisions hereinbefore made respecting the days of beginning the several parts of the Examination, fix and give public notice of the times and places at which the attendance of Candidates shall be required for examination either in writing or viva voce in each of the Schools respectively; provided that the Examination in the Rudiments of Faith and Religion shall always commence on the fixed day stated above, and that the Examination in the Honour Schools shall begin within fourteen days at most from such fixed day.

-The Examiners in the several Schools shall determine as they think fit the order in which the Candidates shall be examined viva voce; provided that those Candidates for examination in the Rudiments of Faith and Religion shall first be examined in that subject who are also Candidates in some Honour School in that Term.
+The Examiners in the several Schools shall determine as they think fit the order in which the Candidates shall be examined viva voce; provided that those Candidates for examination in the Rudiments of Faith and Religion shall first be examined in that subject who are also Candidates in some Honour School other than that of Literæ Humaniores, and next those who are Candidates for examination in the Rudiments of Faith and Religion only.

-7. Candidates who offer themselves for examination in the Rudiments of Faith and Religion shall be examined by Examiners designated for the purpose by the Vice-Chancellor and Proctors conjointly out of those who are appointed to examine in any School in the Second Public Examination: and these Examiners shall distribute themselves for that purpose into two Schools as they shall think fit.
+7. Candidates who offer themselves for examination in the Rudiments of Faith and Religion shall be examined by Examiners designated for the purpose by the Vice-Chancellor and Proctors conjointly out of those who are appointed to examine in any School in the Second Public Examination: and these Examiners shall distribute themselves for that purpose into two or at most three Schools as they shall think fit.

-8. Every Candidate for examination in the Rudiments of Faith and Religion (or in the book or subject offered instead of them, as the case may be) shall be examined viva voce therein, and every Candidate in every School shall be examined viva voce in some part at least of the subjects offered by him.

-9. At the close of each day of viva voce examination in the subjects of the Pass School, or in the Rudiments of Faith and Religion, or in the matter substituted for that part of the Examination, the Examiners shall give certificates of having passed their Examinations, in each branch respectively, to so many Candidates as shall have satisfied them.
+- 8. Every Candidate for examination in the Rudiments of Faith and Religion (or in the book or subject offered instead of them, as the case may be) shall be examined viva voce therein, and every Candidate in every School shall be examined viva voce in some part at least of the subjects offered by him. - 9.
+At the close of each day of viva voce examination in the subjects of the Pass School, or in the Rudiments of Faith and Religion, or in the matter substituted for that part of the Examination, the Examiners shall give certificates of having passed their Examinations, in each branch respectively, to so many Candidates as shall have satisfied them.

-The form of certificate of having passed in the Rudiments of Faith and Religion, or in the matter substituted for this part of the Examination, shall be :--- satisfecit nobis Examinatoribus.
+The form of certificate of having passed in the Rudiments of Faith and Religion, or in the matter substituted for this part of the Examination, shall be:-

-A.B e Coll. vel Aula vel Scholaris non Ascriptus [die mensis et anni] prout statuta requirunt examinatus in rudimentis religionis [vel in materie pro rudimentis religionis substituta videlicet
+A.B. e Coll. vel Aula vel Scholaris non Ascriptus [die mensis et anni] prout statuta requirunt examinatus in rudimentis religionis [vel in materie pro rudimentis religionis substituta satisfecit nobis Examinatoribus.